-According to study authors, cultivating feelings of gratitude can reduce instances of impulse buying and insufficient saving.
+According to the authors of that study, cultivating feelings of gratitude can reduce instances of impulse buying and insufficient saving.
 As you become more grateful, you are more likely to feel fulfilled in your life—and less likely to chase the “hit” you get from spending money.

 Gratitude also promotes generosity.
-You’re more willing to give to others when you feel grateful, according to research cited by UC Berkeley.
+You’re more willing to give to others when you feel grateful.
 So, how does this tie into better finances?

 Plus, when you give, you have the chance to get a bit of a tax break.
 If you’re a business owner, giving can help raise your profile in your community and encourage goodwill toward your business.
 That’s not a bad thing when you want to attract more customers.

 Learning contentment with the help of gratitude can help you decouple feelings of happiness from buying more stuff or thinking that a higher income can help you achieve your dreams of life satisfaction.
-Indeed, Kahneman performed research with Angus Deaton and discovered that after reaching an income of $75,000, emotional wellbeing didn’t improve along with income.
+Indeed, Daniel Kahneman performed research with Angus Deaton and discovered that after reaching an income of $75,000, emotional well-being didn’t improve along with income beyond that point.